DanielSeanBrown/DanielSeanBrown/README.md

 ## Currently Working On

+## Selected Projects

 [Nowcasting the Indices of Multiple Deprivation in Bristol](https://github.com/bristol-fused-indicators/imd_dataset_pipeline)

-I am working on this project as part of a group where we are looking at creating a model which can nowcast the IMD scores on the LSOAs of Bristol.
-We have just finished building and deploying our data pipeline and am now producing spatial econometric models for regression.
+A group project where we looked at creating a model to nowcast the IMD scores on the LSOAs of Bristol.
+The aim was, to bridge a gap where the ONS publishes these scores once every seven years, our method would be reproducible with fresh data on a monthly basis.
+The project saw the production and deployment of a data pipeline as well as spatial econometric models for prediction.
+An interactive dashboard was also produced, available here: https://iod-dashboard.vercel.app/.

-A project I have been really enjoying working on with real, positive impact behind its aims: bridging the gap between published scores from the ONS, who produce a report on deprivation scores roughly once every seven years.

 **[Masters Thesis: Mapping Symbolic Music](https://github.com/DanielSeanBrown/music-representation-learning)**

-I have recently started work on my master’s thesis, where I will be using large MIDI datasets to map songs by similarity.
-This will then allow me to analyse the space they form and produce a tool for research, recommender systems or music history.
-My proposal for this project has only recently been accepted so I am still at the early stages of work, but I am excited to make use of various signal processing and time series analysis techniques as well as build a system for ingesting and storing future audio data.

-## Selected Projects
+I have recently finished my master’s thesis, where I used large MIDI datasets to map songs by similarity.
+Currently public track similairty tools are relatively scarce with most available tools focusing on genre or artist.
+The project saw me produce a method for track comparison and indexing across ~30,000 files with a FastAPI backend and React frontend for exploration.
+The tool produced allowed the user to query tracks for their k-closest neighbours and displayed this information as an interactive graph.
+Shortest path finding and custom similarity metric options were also added.

 [Biological Process State Prediction from Gene Expressions](https://github.com/DanielSeanBrown/biological-stage-prediction)